M. Chapoutier - Ermitage Le Méal blanc 2015

 Nose

-Intense, exotic and very mineral, notes of white currants, roasted nuts, celery seed and liquorice, discreet, integrated woody notes
+Intense, exotic, and very mineral, with notes of white currants, toasted nuts, celery seeds, and licorice, and subtle, well-integrated oak

 Serve